inderbagga/Kotlin/Notes.md

    * 'this' refers to object inside ***apply*** scope function.
 It's used to initialize an object and return the same object.
    * 'it' refers to object inside ***also*** scope function.
 It is used to perform some side operation like logging or debugging.
    * ***let*** and ***run*** scope functions transform the object, but ***apply*** and ***also*** doesn't.
+15.Generics are the powerful features that allow us to define classes, methods and properties which are accessible using different data types while keeping a check of the compile-time type safety.
+   * We always use angle brackets <> to specify the type parameter.
+   * Advantages of generic –
+     * *Type casting is evitable*- No need to typecast the object.
+     * *Type safety*- Generic allows only single type of object at a time.
+     * *Compile time safety*- Generics code is checked at compile time for the parameterized type so that it avoids run time error.
+   * Generic types are invariant in Kotlin.
+Invariance is the property by which a standard generic function/class already defined for a particular data type, cannot accept or return another datatype.
+   * Variance is of two types-
+     * Declaration-site variance(using in and out)
+       * we can use the out keyword on the generic type which means we can assign this reference to any of its supertypes.
+The out value can only be produced by the given class but can not be consumed.
+       * we can use the in keyword on the generic type which means we can assign this reference to any of its subtypes.
+The in keyword can be used only on the parameter type that is consumed, not produced.
+     * Use-site variance: Type projection